-Looking for general firewall information?
-See Knowledge Base articles on Firewalls.
+For general firewall information, see the Knowledge Base articles on firewalls.

 These rules govern all firewalls and devices that provide network address translation installed on the University’s network.
 Firewalls which do not meet these minimum requirements must not be installed on the network and may be removed.